getify/You-Dont-Know-JS/async & performance/ch1.md

 onscroll, request 5
 onscroll, request 6          response 4
 onscroll, request 7
+response 6
 response 5
-response 6
 response 7
 ```

 But, going back to our notion of the event loop from eariler in the chapter, JS is only going to be able to handle one event at a time, so either `onscroll, request 2` is going to happen first or `response 1` is going to happen first, but they cannot happen at literally the same moment.
-Just like kids in the school cafeteria, no matter what crowd they make outside the doors, they will have to merge into a single line to get their food!
+Just like kids at a school cafeteria, no matter what crowd they form outside the doors, they'll have to merge into a single line to get their lunch!

-So, let's visualize the interleaving of all these events onto the single event loop queue, such as:
+Let's visualize the interleaving of all these events onto the event loop queue.

 Event Loop Queue:
 ```